bit101/glsteps/README.md

     - Shows a yellow triangle on the red canvas
 - [Step 7](step07/step07.go) Loads the shaders and vertices from external files
     - Shaders are defined in two external text files
-    - Vertices are defined in an external json files
+    - Vertices are defined in an external json file
     - Constants hold the paths to these files
     - Files are loaded and processed appropriately
     - Still draws a yellow triangle on a red canvas